Phase-Stable Optical Fiber Links for Quantum Network Protocols: All-optical DLCZ architecture

-The phase term, $\Delta \phi$, represents the difference in accumulated optical phase between the two paths with a length difference of $\Delta L$.
+The phase term, $\Delta \phi$, represents the difference in accumulated optical phase between the two paths $a'$ and $b'$ with a length difference of $\Delta L$.
 The relationship between phase and length, $\Delta\phi = k \times \Delta L$, where $k$ indicates the wavevector, demonstrates the sensitivity of the quantum state to perturbations in optical path length.
 Therefore, to distribute path entanglement over optical fiber links with high fidelity, it is necessary to actively stabilize the fiber length.
+An additional overall $\pi$ phase shift is introduced depending on which detector in the BSM fires.
+Using feed forward, this extra phase shift can be corrected.